greenboxal/doggohub/doc/ci/environments.md

   - master
 ```

-The `when: manual` action exposes a play button in GitLab's UI and the
+The `when: manual` action exposes a play button in DoggoHub's UI and the
 `deploy_prod` job will only be triggered if and when we click that play button.
 You can find it in the pipeline, build, environment, and deployment views.